AnasSaleem547/phone-book-with-call-log-system-dsa/README.md

 - **Detailed Call Logging:** Automatically log call details such as date, time, duration, and contact information.
 - **Organized Call History:** Access and analyze call history in a chronological format.

-## Target Audience

-This system is ideal for:
-- **Individual Users:** Looking for an organized way to manage personal contacts and call logs.
-- **Businesses:** Needing a reliable system for maintaining and tracking communication records.

 ## Data Structures and Algorithms

 ### Data Structures Used